 Online Master of Public Health - Health Promotion Specialization

-Master of Public Health vs. Master of Health Communication Programs
+Master of Public Health vs. Master’s in Health Communication Programs

 The aforementioned overlap of and differences between public health and health communication are reflected in the curricula for the graduate programs in each respective field.
 To learn more about the specifics of the curricula for MPH programs and master’s in health communication programs, including detailed overviews of each type of program and sample course descriptions, see below.